-We use the Commerce Learning Center (CLC) to track your completion of each part of the RAC.
+We use the Commerce Learning Center (CLC) to track your completion of each part of the RAC: Lesson quizzes, WES activities, and ILTs.
 We recommend you bookmark the web address https://doc.csod.com.
 Most of the lessons are on-line training that you will launch directly from the CLC.
-Other training (such as AWIPS Fundamentals) will be taken on your local WES machine, but you will need to come back to the CLC and take some action in order to show up as complete.
-The RAC curriculum in the CLC contains three instructor-led training events.
-The first two are webinars like this orientation session.
-The third is the RAC workshop.
-You will need to sign up for all three in the CLC first.
-Lastly, there is the AWIPS Proficiency exam.
-This exam will be completely locally at your office, then mailed to WDTD.
-Once we receive your exam, we will mark you complete in the CLC.
+Other training (such as AWIPS Convective Warning Fundamentals) will be taken on your local WES machine, but you will need to come back to the CLC and take some action in order to show up as complete.